astropy/astropy/docs/known_issues.rst

 See: https://github.com/astropy/astropy/issues/968

-Bug with Unicode endianness in ``io.fits`` for big endian processors
+Bug with Unicode Endianness in ``io.fits`` for Big Endian Processors
 --------------------------------------------------------------------

 On big endian processors (e.g. SPARC, PowerPC, MIPS), string columns in FITS files may not be correctly read when using the ``Table.read`` interface.
-This will be fixed in a subsequent bug fix release of Astropy (see `bug report here
+This will be fixed in a subsequent bug fix release of `astropy` (see `bug report here
 <https://github.com/astropy/astropy/issues/3415>`_).

-Color printing on Windows
+Color Printing on Windows
 -------------------------

 Colored printing of log messages and other colored text does work in Windows,